QuantumEF/ya-rcon/README.md

 A cli project that has gated features to do auto complete.

-A web based console using leptos and axum (this is something I was originally planning on doing before running into those depencency issues.)
+A web based console using leptos and axum (this is something I have started and have something functional)

 If either of those interest you, feel free to open an issue to discuss and bounce some ideas around.